ChristianMurphy/portfolio/README.md

 ####Question 6 - Jolly Jumper (input.txt)

 A sequence of n > 0 integers is called a jolly jumper if the absolute values of the difference between successive elements take on all the values 1 through n-1.
+For instance,<br>
-For instance, 1 4 2 3
+1 4 2 3

 is a jolly jumper, because the absolutes differences are 3, 2, and 1 respectively.
 The definition implies that any sequence of a single integer is a jolly jumper.
 You are to write a program to determine whether or not each of a number of sequences is a jolly jumper.

 Input

 Each line of input contains an integer n <= 3000 followed by n integers representing the sequence.
 Have an input file called in named “input.txt” and submit it with your program.

 Output

 For each line of input, generate a line of output saying "Jolly" or "Not jolly".

 Sample Input

 4 1 4 2 3

 5 1 4 2 -1 6

 Sample Output

 Jolly

 Not jolly

 solution <code>make question6</code>